List of Neighbours characters introduced in 2025: Addison Rutherford

 Addison Rutherford, played by Florence Gladwin, made her first appearance on 13 October 2025.
-The character was first teased in spoilers written by Digital Spy as a "mysterious girl" who has been sleeping at Erinsborough High School and accidently knocks out teacher Wendy Rodwell (Candice Leask).
+The character was first teased in spoilers written by Digital Spy as a "mysterious girl" who has been sleeping at Erinsborough High School and accidentally knocks out teacher Wendy Rodwell (Candice Leask).
 It is also revealed that she will "start to bond" with fellow student JJ Varga-Murphy (Riley Bryant).
 Further spoilers state that Addison will be taken in by principal Jane Harris (Annie Jones), and a storyline develops as she is discovered to be the daughter of Erinsborough drug dealer Shannon Rutherford (Grace Quealy).

 Addison begins squatting at Erinsborough High and sleeps in skip bin.
 Wendy attempts to lock the bin and Addison jumps out, knocking Wendy unconscious.
 Jane, Susan Kennedy (Jackie Woodburne) and Colton Keys (Jakob Ambrose) later find her sleeping in a classroom and call child protection.
 Leila Potts (Jing Xuan-Chan) organizes a foster home for her.
-Addison befriends JJ and they go for a drink at Harold's cafe, where manager Nicolette Stone (Hannah Monson) trips on her bag and kicks her out.
+Addison befriends JJ and they go for a drink at Harold's café, where manager Nicolette Stone (Hannah Monson) trips on her bag and kicks her out.
 After Jane sees her at the school again, she invites her to stay at her house.
 When Jane's daughter Nicolette comes home, she is furious to find Addison in their house, which intimidates her.
 Addison has trouble sleeping, and Nicolette catches her in the kitchen at night and gives her some essential oils.
 She hears Nicolette talking about her mother and moves out of Jane's house, claiming to have a new foster home.
 Addison is later approached by Krista Tanaka (Majella Davis), who comforts her about her mother.
 Krista and JJ spot her sleeping under the Tram on Power road, and she tells them that she didn't like her foster home.
 She is later disappointed when Krista receives a message from Shannon that she is not coming for her.

 Feeling guilty, Krista offers Addison the spare bedroom at her and her husband Leo Tanaka's (Tim Kano) penthouse.
 Krista and Nicolette discover that Addison's father is Clint Hendry (Jason Wilder), Jane's ex boyfriend.
 Addison meets Clint and he explains why he was not a part of her childhood.